cornedriesprong/ohm/README.md

 ```

 Ohm will parse the code in the file and, if it's valid, will start playing back the audio.
 It will listen for any changes in the file and reconstruct the graph on save.

+WARNING: Ohm currently doesn't have a built-in limiter, and it's trivial to create a signal that will clip the output.
+Watch your ears and your speakers!

 ## Functions